This extension is not available on the March 16 and November 9, 2020 departures.

 Day 8 RIO DE JANEIRO–IGUASSU FALLS

-Fly to Iguassu Falls, one of the greatest natural wonders of the world.
-Journey to the Brazilian side of the FALLS to see the 275 waterfalls cascading over a precipice almost two miles wide and 250 feet deep.
-Walk into Devil’s Throat Canyon, where clouds of mist, a thundering roar, and 180-degree rainbows surround you—an unforgettable experience!
+Fly to IGUASSU FALLS, one of the greatest natural wonders of the world.
+Journey to the Brazilian side of the falls to see the 275 waterfalls cascading over a precipice almost two miles wide and 250 feet deep.
+Walk into Devil’s Throat Canyon, where clouds of mist, a thunderous roar, and 180-degree rainbows surround you—an unforgettable experience!

 Day 9 IGUASSU FALLS

 Cross the border for a visit to the Argentine side of IGUASSU FALLS.
 Begin with a short ride on the open-air ECOLOGICAL JUNGLE TRAIN through the surrounding rainforest.
 A series of boardwalks takes you above the falls for a look over the edge to see the water crashing down below into the Devil’s Throat.
 This afternoon, you may opt to visit the Bird Park, home to many species of endemic birds as well as flora from the area.